wso2-attic/ballerina-integrator/docs/content/src/learn/guides/messaging/sending-json-data-to-a-jms-queue/README.md

 http://localhost:8080/sales/orders
 ```

 You will see the following response in a successful invocation.
-Also, the published message should be able visible in the sales queue when you log into the ActiveMQ web console.
+Also, the published message should be visible in the sales queue when you log into the ActiveMQ web console.

 ```json
 {"Message": "Order sent for processing."}